Blending margins: The modal logic K has nullary unification type: Abstract

 \section{Abstract}

-We investigate properties of the formula $p\to\Box p$ in the basic modal logic $K$.
-We show that $K$ satisfies an infinitary weak variant of the rule of margins, which leads to a description of a complete set of unifiers of $p\to\Box p$.
-Using this information, we establish that $K$ has nullary unification type.
-Moreover, we show that the formula $p\to\Box p$ is admissibly saturated, but not exact.
+We investigate properties of the formula $p\to\Box p$ in the basic modal logic~$\lgc K$.
+We show that $\lgc K$ satisfies an infinitary weaker variant of the rule of margins $\fii\to\Box\fii\ru\fii,\neg\fii$, and as a consequence, we obtain various negative results about admissibility and unification in~$\lgc K$.
+We describe a complete set of unifiers (i.e., substitutions making the formula provable) of~$p\to\Box p$, and use it to establish that $\lgc K$ has the worst possible unification type: nullary.
+In well-behaved transitive modal logics, admissibility and unification can be analyzed in terms of projective formulas, introduced by Ghilardi; in particular, projective formulas coincide for these logics with formulas that are admissibly saturated (i.e., derive all their multiple-conclusion admissible consequences) or exact (i.e., axiomatize a theory of a substitution).
+In contrast, we show that in~$\lgc K$, the formula~$p\to\Box p$ is admissibly saturated, but neither projective nor exact.
+All our results for~$\lgc K$ also apply to the basic description logic~$\alc$.